$301.95 Million in Sales Expected for Denbury Inc. (NYSE:DEN) This Quarter

-Wall Street analysts expect Denbury Inc. (NYSE:DEN) to report sales of $301.95 million for the current fiscal quarter, according to Zacks.
-Three analysts have provided estimates for Denbury’s earnings, with estimates ranging from $262.04 million to $369.00 million.
+Equities analysts expect that Denbury Inc. (NYSE:DEN) will announce sales of $301.95 million for the current fiscal quarter, according to Zacks.
+Three analysts have provided estimates for Denbury’s earnings, with the lowest sales estimate coming in at $262.04 million and the highest estimate coming in at $369.00 million.
 Denbury posted sales of $197.07 million during the same quarter last year, which would indicate a positive year over year growth rate of 53.2%.
-The company is scheduled to announce its next quarterly earnings report on Thursday, February 24th.
+The business is scheduled to issue its next earnings report on Thursday, February 24th.

-According to Zacks, analysts expect that Denbury will report full-year sales of $1.06 billion for the current year, with estimates ranging from $840.90 million to $1.27 billion.
-For the next year, analysts forecast that the firm will report sales of $1.26 billion, with estimates ranging from $1.22 billion to $1.33 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that follow Denbury.
+According to Zacks, analysts expect that Denbury will report full-year sales of $1.06 billion for the current fiscal year, with estimates ranging from $840.90 million to $1.27 billion.
+For the next financial year, analysts forecast that the firm will post sales of $1.26 billion, with estimates ranging from $1.22 billion to $1.33 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow Denbury.

-Denbury (NYSE:DEN) last posted its quarterly earnings data on Thursday, November 4th.
-The company reported $0.74 EPS for the quarter, beating the Zacks’ consensus estimate of $0.59 by $0.15.
+Denbury (NYSE:DEN) last announced its earnings results on Thursday, November 4th.
+The company reported $0.74 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.59 by $0.15.
 Denbury had a negative net margin of 10.80% and a positive return on equity of 12.51%.

-Institutional investors have recently made changes to their positions in the company.
-Doheny Asset Management CA increased its position in Denbury by 0.6% during the 3rd quarter.
-Doheny Asset Management CA now owns 30,298 shares of the company’s stock valued at $2,128,000 after buying an additional 195 shares in the last quarter.
-Swiss National Bank boosted its stake in shares of Denbury by 0.3% in the third quarter.
-Swiss National Bank now owns 110,500 shares of the company’s stock worth $7,763,000 after buying an additional 300 shares during the last quarter.
-Dark Forest Capital Management LP boosted its stake in shares of Denbury by 885.2% in the third quarter.
-Dark Forest Capital Management LP now owns 601 shares of the company’s stock worth $42,000 after buying an additional 540 shares during the last quarter.
-Price T Rowe Associates Inc. MD boosted its position in Denbury by 4.5% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 15,773 shares of the company’s stock worth $1,211,000 after purchasing an additional 673 shares in the last quarter.
-Finally, Ellevest Inc. acquired a new stake in shares of Denbury in the third quarter valued at approximately $69,000.
+Large investors have recently modified their holdings of the company.
+Doheny Asset Management CA raised its stake in Denbury by 0.6% in the third quarter.
+Doheny Asset Management CA now owns 30,298 shares of the company’s stock worth $2,128,000 after buying an additional 195 shares in the last quarter.
+Swiss National Bank raised its stake in Denbury by 0.3% in the third quarter.
+Swiss National Bank now owns 110,500 shares of the company’s stock worth $7,763,000 after buying an additional 300 shares in the last quarter.
+Dark Forest Capital Management LP raised its stake in Denbury by 885.2% in the third quarter.
+Dark Forest Capital Management LP now owns 601 shares of the company’s stock worth $42,000 after buying an additional 540 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its stake in Denbury by 4.5% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 15,773 shares of the company’s stock worth $1,211,000 after buying an additional 673 shares in the last quarter.
+Finally, Ellevest Inc. bought a new position in Denbury in the third quarter worth about $69,000.

 About Denbury